quicwg/base-drafts/draft-ietf-quic-transport.md

 stream ID that is used out of order results in all streams of that type with lower-numbered stream IDs also being opened.

-The first bidirectional stream opened by the client has a stream ID of 0.
+For example, the first bidirectional stream opened by the client has a stream ID of 0 and the first bidirectional stream opened by the server has a stream ID of 1.

 ## Sending and Receiving Data